yonileibowitz/Blog/blog-posts/analyzing-spotify-streaming-history.md

 ### Activity days / hours

-It looks like weekends are a litter less saturated with music, but all-in-all, music is always on:
+It looks like weekends are a litter less active, but all-in-all, music is pretty much always on:

 ```
 SpotifyStreamingHistory